 Mental disorders are part of our human condition.
 We have many names for these conditions.
 We speak of people with mental illness.
 For over a century, psychologists have studied these conditions in terms of abnormal psychology, which is the study of abnormal behavior.
 Others have used the term psychopathology.
 This is in contrast with pathophysiology, or pathology of our physiology.
 Slang words such as crazy or nuts have been around for hundreds of years.
-One of the oldest terms is insanity, or insane, which comes from the Latin meaning "not healthy."
+However, many of these terms stigmatize those who experience a mental disorder.
+To avoid stigmatizing of groups of people, person-first language, such as "an individual who experiences schizophrenia," or "a person who experiences depression," is more widely used today.
+However, some terms referring to psychopathology have endured in our legal system.
+For example, one of the oldest legal terms is insanity, or insane, which comes from the Latin meaning "not healthy."